seed-rs/seed-homepage/markdown/view.md

  Visual layout (ie HTML/DOM elements) is described declaratively in Rust, and uses [macros]( https://doc.rust-lang.org/book/appendix-04-macros.html) to simplify syntax.

-The view's defined by a function that's passed to `seed::run`.
+The view's defined by a function that's passed to `seed::App::build`.
 This takes a `&Model` as its parameter, and outputs something that implements the ` View` trait, which is imported in the prelude.
 Usually, this is a `Node`, or `Vec<Node>`, representing all nodes that will be inserted as children on the top-level one.
 (The top-level `Node` is in the html file, and specified with